-"I hold many roles: mother, daughter, sister, friend, business owner, program manager, therapist, and social worker."
+"I hold many roles: mother, daughter, sister, partner, friend, business owner, therapist, community member, and clinical social worker."

 My passion for teaching and supporting others to be the best version of themselves came from growing up teaching martial arts in my family business.
-I wasn't your traditional student and got my GED after my 10th grade year.
-This lead to truly living my 20's in the service industry working every position in a restaurant and bar while trying to go to school.
+I did not follow the traditional student path and received my GED after my 10th grade year.
+I then decided to move to California with no real plan a few days after turning 18.
+This lead to truly living my 20's.
+I worked in the service industry working every position in a restaurant and bar while trying to go to school.
 In my 30's I owned a cleaning company, navigated motherhood, and went back to school.
 This is where my years of service and passion to support and empower others coalesced into my current life path.

 As I progressed through my therapeutic career and began working with adults and found that I gravitated to people that had experienced severe trauma, suicidality, substance abuse, and personality disorders.
-I continued to serve this population by getting experience in the correctional setting.
 I found that my adult clients were just the behavior kids that grew up without the tools and support I specialize in providing.

 I was so fortunate to be trained and supported by the research out of the Arizona Trauma Institute and now have the capacity to work adults through their complex trauma.
 For as long as I can remember I always wanted to understand: